 Below are all of the locations we plan to visit (green) or have visited in the past (gray)!

 This fall, the Office of Student Life will be offering a variety of outdoor adventure trips.
-Each trip is designed to encourage experiential learning through hands-on camping, hiking, canoeing/kayaking, and bicycling trips.
+Each trip is designed to encourage experiential learning through hands-on rock climbing, orienteering, and ropes course trips.
 Students will take away learning opportunities that better connect themselves to their personal leadership development and the "Great Outdoors".

 Thank you for your interest in Wood Ducks in the Wild.
 Please click the button below to apply online.
 Or, click here to download the application form.
 Submitting an application does not reserve your spot, you will be directed to complete the following to reserve your spot for each trip you plan to attend: